Post job

 A Director of Physical Therapy manages physical therapy services through developing strategies, policies, and procedures for a hospital, clinic, managed care organization, or similar organization.
 They supervise and assess the activities of medical, nursing, technical, and other personnel.

-As far as similarities go, this is where it ends because a manipulative therapy specialist responsibility requires skills such as "gmp," "patient care," "t-cell," and "cell processing."
+While similarities exist, there are also some differences between manipulative therapy specialists and director of physical therapy.
+For instance, manipulative therapy specialist responsibilities require skills such as "gmp," "patient care," "t-cell," and "cell processing."
 Whereas a director of physical therapy is skilled in "physical therapy," "physical therapy clinic," "treatment programs," and "occupational therapy."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Physical therapist interns work with patients to determine and improve their function and movement.
 The interns assist in the rehabilitation process through body system development and storage.
 They promote the wellbeing and health of the patients through internship programs.
 Through the physical therapy internship, interns learn about nutrition, treatment, and the general rehabilitation procedure of patients.
 It also provides support not just for the patients but also with the staff.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that manipulative therapy specialist responsibilities requires skills like "gmp," "t-cell," "cell processing," and "clinical trials."
-But a physical therapy internship might use skills, such as, "physical therapy assistants," "ultrasound," "occupational therapy," and "gait training."
+For example, resumes show us that manipulative therapy specialist responsibilities requires skills like "gmp," "t-cell," "cell processing," and "clinical trials."
+But a physical therapy internship might use other skills in their typical duties, such as, "physical therapy assistants," "ultrasound," "occupational therapy," and "gait training."

 A per diem physical therapist is responsible for performing therapy treatments for patients when the institution is short-staffed for therapists.
 These therapists design recovery plans to help ease patients with their movements and daily activities after suffering from injury, illness, and other medical conditions.
 They diagnose patients to evaluate treatment methods, observe their progress every session, and modify plans until the final recovery.
 A per diem physical therapist operate various tools and equipment, schedule treatment appointments, and monitor the patients' medications.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from manipulative therapy specialists resumes, they are more likely to have skills like "gmp," "patient care," "t-cell," and "cell processing."
-But a per diem physical therapist might have skills like "per diem," "home health," "treatment programs," and "physical therapy assistants."
+The required skills of the two careers differ considerably.
+For example, manipulative therapy specialists are more likely to have skills like "gmp," "patient care," "t-cell," and "cell processing."
+But a per diem physical therapist is more likely to have skills like "per diem," "home health," "treatment programs," and "physical therapy assistants."

-Per diem physical therapists typically study at higher levels compared with manipulative therapy specialists.
+Per diem physical therapists earn the best pay in the professional industry, where they command an average salary of $76,281.
+Manipulative therapy specialists earn the highest pay from the education industry, with an average salary of $51,149.Most per diem physical therapists achieve a higher degree level compared to manipulative therapy specialists.
 For example, they're 15.3% more likely to graduate with a Master's Degree, and 18.6% more likely to earn a Doctoral Degree.

 A student physical therapist assists physicians in handling patients in a medical facility or a similar setting.
 As students, they typically follow directives and work under the supervision of a physical therapist.
 Besides assisting in treating patients, a student may also perform various clerical tasks such as filing paperwork, producing reports, running errands, managing schedules, responding to inquiries, and answering calls and correspondence.
 They may also coordinate with other hospital personnel and attend meetings, all while adhering to the medical facility's policies and standards.